Story The Film Team Gallery Access

 Everything Changed

 In a cramped apartment with the windows shut and voices low, Rafael made the decision.
 They would build a raft in secret.
-They would launch at night.
-They would cross the Florida Strait — ninety miles of open ocean patrolled by Cuban military, infested with sharks, and cursed by the Gulf Stream's deadly crosscurrents.
+Launch at night.
+Cross ninety miles of open ocean patrolled by military, infested with sharks, and cursed by the Gulf Stream's deadly crosscurrents.

 "The penalty for attempting to leave was prison.
 The penalty for staying was a lifetime of it."